 Are you prepared to answer questions about engineering during the Sui Dynasty?
 What about the obstacles to democracy in 19th-century Latin America?
 These adaptive flashcards provide the best AP World History review, no matter what textbook you use.
-Guaranteed to score you a 4 or a 5!
+Updated September 2, 2019!

 Looking for a great study tool to assist you all the way through the AP exam in May?
 Get this app for an efficient & fun way to study AP World History!
 It's directly aligned to the official College Board AP outline--and covers everything from prehistory through the post cold war world.